-Beginning in 2014, candidates for the LLM degree will have the opportunity to specialize in Law and Economic Development.
+Candidates for the LLM degree have the opportunity to concentrate in Law and Economic Development.
 Both US- and internationally trained lawyers will be drawn to this opportunity to explore how legal professionals can participate in processes and contribute to policy choices intended to benefit their fellow citizens: economically, politically and socially.

-The LLM specialization in Law and Economic Development is a 12-month program, starting and ending in August.
-Students interested in this specialization are encouraged to apply by May 1.
+The LLM concentration in Law and Economic Development is a twelve-month program, starting and ending in August.
+Students interested in this concentration are encouraged to apply by May 4.

-The specialization in Law and Economic Development, which requires the completion of 33 quarter credits, features:
+The concentration in Law and Economic Development, which requires the completion of 33 quarter credits, features:

 A Minimum of Required Courses

-- LLM students specializing in Law and Economic Development who obtained their first law degree outside the US benefit from three foundational courses: Legal Research, Legal Writing and Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.
+- LLM students concentrating in Law and Economic Development who obtained their first law degree outside the US benefit from three foundational courses: Legal Research and Writing I & II as well as Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.

-A Maximum of Elective Courses: LLM students specializing in Law and Economic Development enroll in regular JD upper-level courses (see sample list of law and development-related offerings below.)
+A Maximum of Elective Courses: LLM students concentrating in Law and Economic Development enroll in regular JD upper-level courses (see sample list of law and development-related offerings below.)

 Co-op: All LLM students in good academic standing spend a quarter (10–11 weeks) completing a full-time legal practice experience.
 Co-op is an integral part of the LLM curriculum – no less important than your 33 credits of course work.
 Northeastern has developed placement opportunities with law firms engaged in advocacy work, nonprofits, government agencies, community organizations, NGOs and other advocacy groups around the world.
 Where you do your co-op — where in the world and where within the profession — is up to you.
-A professional development advisor in our Center for Co-op and Professional Advancement will work with you to define where you want to go on co-op and refine how you present your qualifications.
+The LLM Professional Development Advisor, Meredith Aherne, will work with you to define where you want to go on co-op and refine how you present your qualifications.
 Together, you will find the co-op opportunity that best meets your unique goals.